hsocarras/nodbus-plus/docs/starting.rst

 A complete list of available events can be found on :ref:`Nodbus Client documentation <nodbus_serial_master>`.

-Then channels must be add to client.
+Then channels must be add to the client.
 The client will create a connection per channel.
 The following example add a modbus serial over tcp server, and conect to it.

 .. code-block:: javascript